SamBumgardner/csc-131-computational-thinking/labs/lab_0.md

 Your lucky number today is...
 57
 ```

 The format of the output of your program (aside from the up-to-you function) must be as in the sample run.
-When you are done, demonstrate your code to the instructor and upload your solution to your CSC131 upload folder in a folder called LABS.
+When you are done, demonstrate your code to ***two other students in the class*** and the instructor and upload your solution to your CSC131 upload folder in a folder called LABS.
 Please name your file `lab0.py`.